-Join Dan Gookin for an in-depth discussion in this video Introducing variables, part of Up and Running with C.
+Join Dan Gookin for an in-depth discussion in this video Introducing variables, part of Learning C.

 - Programs work fine with immediate values,…but often times you don't know what a value is.…Say the value comes from input, the user types it,…or it's read from a file or the Internet.…To store such values you need…a specific cubby-hole or container.…In programming that container is known as a variable.…In this movie I introduce you…to the concept of the variable.…It's a container into which you can store values,…values that are unknown or values that can change.…You'll see how to declare a variable in the C language…and how a variable is used in the code.…